When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Everything about the device, from the blade design to the motor wattage, is designed to achieve that goal.

-When a blender is turned on, gravity is used to generate a vortex that pulls the contents down to the base, where it falls on sharp crushing blades.
+When a blender is turned on, gravity generates a vortex that pulls the contents down to the base, where they fall on sharp, crushing blades.

 The mechanics can’t operate well if the content isn’t good.